tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 							-> PopupMenu (a single column menu with image entries).
 							-> ColorChooser and ColorCombo (based on the code from: https://github.com/benoitjacquier/imgui.
 Thank you benoitjacquier!).
 							-> InputTextMultilineWithHorizontalScrolling (Roflraging posted it to the ImGui Issue Section here: https://github.com/ocornut/imgui/issues/383.
 Thank you Roflraging!).
+							-> ImageButtonWithText and ImageWithZoomAndPan.
+							-> The ImageAnimation struct, that can be used to display animated images or animated buttons from frames in a texture or from a .gif image.
 -> imguinodegrapheditor:	-> Based on the code posted by Omar, the creator of ImGui.
-It's still under developmement, but it should be already usable.
 -> imguicodeeditor (WIP, UNUSABLE)	this is an attempt to develop a code editor using ImGui only (without direct STL support).
 					However, developing such a control is a huge challange, and I'm not sure when and if it will eventually be functional.
 					In any case, if you need this kind of control, I suggest you try a more reliable solution, such as the Scintilla Editor,